mkudija/mkudija.github.io/reading/notes/2021-03-14-The Bitcoin Standard.md

 - **Classical tradition (Austrian school)**: money emerges in a market and absence of control by government is a necessary condition for the soundness of money
   - Austrian Capital Theory: cf Böhm-Bawerk, Mises, Hayek, Rothbard, Huerta de Soto, Salerno
   - low-time-preference societies will end up having higher levels of consumption in the long run as well as a larger capital stock
-  - von Mises **malinvestments**: unprofitable investments that only appear profitable during the period of inflation and artificially low rates
+  - von Mises' **malinvestments**: unprofitable investments that only appear profitable during the period of inflation and artificially low rates

 ### Unsound Money and Perpetual War
 - Unsound money leads to war: